chr1573r/watchdog1337/README.md

 If a host does not respond, the host is highlighted in red until it responds or are removed from hosts.lst.

-After pinging all hosts, Watchdog1337 provides a short summary and waits a specified number of seconds before pinging them again.
+After pinging all hosts, Watchdog1337 provides a short summary and waits a specified number of seconds* before pinging them again.
+(* Set in settings.cfg or directly upon execution, e.g `./watchdog1337.sh 300` for 5 minute intervals)

 Watchdog1337 continues to run until interrupted by `Ctrl-C` or killed otherwise.